Not sure what we mean when we say "article" or tell you to go to the "stacks?" Find translations and definitions of common library terms below!

 How do I reserve a group study room?

-There are more than 25 group study rooms in the Campus Library.
+There are 21 group study rooms in the Campus Library.
 If you would like to work in a group, one of the group members can use our online reservation system to reserve a room at the library.

 Where are the newspapers and magazines?

 Current issues of local and national newspapers (e.g., The New York Times, The Wall Street Journal and The Seattle Times) are in the open study area on the first floor.
 Popular magazines (e.g., Time, Newsweek and Rolling Stone) can also be found in this area.